bestia-dev/home_automation/README.md

 </Task>
 ```

+This is a combination of 4 calendars:

+1. my personal calendar
+2. my wife's personal calendar
+3. our common calendar for events we do together
+4. my mother's personal calendar

+Every calendar event has its own color to easy distinguish.
+Just like everything: it is not perfect, but it works good enough.

 ## clock in millidays

 My hobby is to think about time and date formats.
 There would be no fun in it, if these formats were "perfect", but they are terribly confusing and outdated.
 So I am proposing a reform to time/date to make it look modern, more `metric`.
 Sure we have to adapt it to the rotation of our planet and to human rhythms and traditions.
 It will always be just a compromise.
 It is impossible to make it "perfect".
 But we have to somehow change this archaic ways we use today to something better.